Lamb and mutton

-Lamb and mutton, collectively sheep meat (or sheepmeat) is one of the most common meats around the world, taken from the domestic sheep, Ovis aries, and generally divided into lamb, from sheep in their first year, hogget, from sheep in their second, and mutton, from older sheep.
+Lamb and mutton, collectively sheep meat (or sheepmeat), is meat from the domestic sheep, Ovis aries.
+It is generally divided into three types: lamb, from sheep in their first year; hogget, from sheep in their second; and mutton, from older sheep.
+The name "mutton" comes from French language mouton, sheep.

-In South Asian and Caribbean cuisine, "mutton" often means goat meat.
-At various times and places, "mutton" or "goat mutton" has occasionally been used to mean goat meat.

 Lamb is the most expensive of the three types, and in recent decades, sheep meat has increasingly only been retailed as "lamb", sometimes stretching the accepted distinctions given above.
 The stronger-tasting mutton is now hard to find in many areas, despite the efforts of the Mutton Renaissance Campaign in the UK.
 In Australia, the term prime lamb is often used to refer to lambs raised for meat.
 Other languages, such as French, Spanish, and Italian, make similar or even more detailed distinctions among sheep meats by age and sometimes by sex and diet—for example, lechazo in Spanish refers to meat from milk-fed (unweaned) lambs.